Pant/nextcloudpi-readthedocs/FAQ.md

 ### Do I have to configure every entry in the WebUI and the TUI?

-No. You only need to run the [Required Tasks](https://github.com/nextcloud/nextcloudpi/wiki/Required-Tasks-for-NextCloudPi).
+No. You only need to run the Wizard to have a working Nextcloud instance.
 Everything else is optional.

 ### Can I use an external USB drive with NTFS/FAT filesystem?